renovatebot/renovate/docs/usage/self-hosting.md

 Here change the `logFile` and `repositories` to something appropriate.
 Also replace gitlab-token value with the one created during the previous step.

-If running against GitHub Enterprise, change the above gitlab values to the equivalent github ones.
+If running against GitHub Enterprise, change the above gitlab values to the equivalent GitHub ones.

 You can save this file as anything you want and then use `RENOVATE_CONFIG_FILE` env variable to tell Renovate where to find it.